lachrist/aran/README.md

 **Aran uses ECMAScript6 Harmony Proxies which are currently only fully supported by Firefox; sanboxing and `with` statements will make Aran crash on Node, Safari, Chrome and Internet Explorer!**

-This module exposes a function that expects three arguments:

-* `sandbox`: a value used to mock the global object for the code being instrumented.
-* `hooks`: a set of functions used for tracing purposes.
+This module exposes a function that expects three arguments.
+First, a value used to mock the global object for the code being instrumented.
+Second, set of functions for intercepting language-level operations.
+The return value of this module is a function that instrument and run passed code string.
-* `traps`: a set of functions for intercepting runtime values.

-Aran returns a function that will perform the dynamic analysis on any given code string.
 In the snippet below, we setup a simple yet powerful analysis that can be deployed to browsers using building tools such as `browserify`.

 ```javascript
 var Aran = require('aran');